 The One-in-a-Million Boy by Monica Wood

-After the sudden death of his son, Quinn seeks forgiveness for his paternal shortcomings by completing one of the boy’s unfinished Boy Scout badges.
-He soon discovers that his son had talked a spry 104-year-old immigrant into gunning for the world record for Oldest Licensed Driver.
+After the death of his son, Quinn seeks forgiveness for his paternal shortcomings by completing one of the boy’s unfinished Boy Scout badges.
+He soon discovers that his son had talked a spry 104-year-old immigrant into trying for the world record for Oldest Licensed Driver.
 Despite himself, Quinn picks up where the boy left off, forging a friendship that allows him to know the son he never understood.

 This Is How It Always by Laurie Frankel

 A family reshapes their ideas about family, love and loyalty when youngest son Claude reveals increasingly determined preferences for girls’ clothing and accessories and refuses to stay silent.

 Aviva Grossman [is] an ambitious Congressional intern in Florida who makes the life-changing mistake of having an affair with her boss.
 How does one go on after this?
 In Aviva’s case, she sees no way out but to change her name and move to a remote town in Maine.